How Does the MHS Help Preserve Historic Madison?

 When Preservation Fails

-Citizens of Madison have recently witnessed unmitigated tragedy in the destruction of the eighteenth-century Jonathan Wilcox House, once gracefully situated in the proposed Old Elm Street Historic District on the Boston Post Road.
+Citizens of Madison have witnessed unmitigated tragedy in the destruction of the eighteenth-century Jonathan Wilcox House, once gracefully situated in the proposed Old Elm Street Historic District on the Boston Post Road.